 – 4-pole mode offers a fat, deep, and synthy filter with a sharp resonance peak.

-- Volume knob: Allows the user to set the output volume of the effect, ranging from quieter than the bypassed signal, to boosted.
+Volume knob: Sets the output volume of the effect, ranging from quieter than the bypassed signal, to boosted.

-- Audio and expression jacks on the top of the pedal to save even more pedalboard space.
+All jacks are located at the top of the pedal to save pedalboard space.